-While your dog may seem oblivious to stresses of the human world, a lot of what causes us to be anxious can affect them too.
+While your dog may seem oblivious to the stresses of the human world, a lot of what causes us to be anxious can affect them too.
 Experts say that major sources are separation, aging, travel, and fear, with fear being the most common.

 Of course, keep in mind that these symptoms can also be indicative of a medical problem.
 If you suspect your dog is depressed, make sure to bring your dog into your vet for a checkup.
-Your dog may also be experiencing pain or other common problems.
+Your dog may also be experiencing pain or other common diseases.
 Rule out any other potential health problems to be on the safe side.

 Spotting the Problem